-It has long been thought that coral reefs, one of the most diverse and productive ecosystems, are among the most fragile natural systems on Earth.
+It has long been thought that thriving coral reefs, one of the most diverse and productive ecosystems, are among the most fragile natural systems on Earth.
 The myriad creatures that compose reef food webs live in a very small range of temperatures and require quite specific habitats, food sources, and reproductive cues.
-Thousands of delicate species, such as sponges, corals, hydroids, anemones, bryozoans, echinoderms, tunicates, and more, strive to settle and suceed in shallow water where prevalent sunlight drives the reefs’ energy input.
-After snorkeling for years through the Coral Triangle we’ve wondered whether we should consider these reefs truly “fragile” or are they more robust as a whole then it appears?
+Thousands of delicate species, such as sponges, corals, hydroids, anemones, bryozoans, echinoderms, tunicates, and more, strive to settle and succeed in shallow water where prevalent sunlight drives the reefs’ energy input.
+After snorkeling for years through the Coral Triangle we’ve wondered whether we should consider these reefs truly “fragile” or are they more robust as a whole than it appears?

 Change over time is constant and continual, that is for certain, but over the 15 years of snorkeling in this region we have perceived the reefs within Indonesia’s protected areas have not only withstood the beginnings of climate change but they seem to be flourishing.
 Yes, there are times when we come across localized Crown of Thorns outbreaks or bleaching events but those same reefs have virtually all returned to their splendid amalgamation of vibrant marine life.
 Of course we craft our snorkel sites to be in areas away from human population centers where overfishing and damaged reef communities would be more expected.